GabrielRuiz0510/Gabriel.github.io/ClosestPoints_README.md

 We store each point in a 2D hashtable made of Nodes
 We use prime number modulo to minimize collisions
-We compare each point in its gird cell and neighbouring grid cells and always maintaining minimum distance we have computed so far.
+We compare each point in its grid cell and neighbouring grid cells and always maintaining minimum distance we have computed so far.